-- 13.3 Consider the provisions of the Regional Planning Interests Act 2014 (RPI Act) and whether a regulated activity development application is required pursuant to the RPI Act - 13.4 Describe any approvals or entitlements required under the Water Act 2000 and Water Plan (Burdekin Basin) 2007 (Water Plan) and address relevant legislative requirements and water volume limitations. - 13.5 The SPP and State Development Assessment Provisions (SDAP) prescribed in the Planning Regulation 2017 (Planning Regulation) set out the matters of interest to the State for development assessment.
-The EIS is to: - (a) identify the SPP and SDAP codes relevant to the project - (b) assess the project against the relevant SPP - (c) demonstrate the project satisfies the information requirements by providing an assessment against the most up-to-date version of the relevant SDAP state codes.
-Further information on SDAP requirements can be accessed from: https://planning.dsdmip.qld.gov.au/planning/better-development/thedevelopment-assessment-process/the-states-role/state-developmentassessment-provisions - 13.6 The EIS is to provide, where relevant, the information required under section 125 of the EP Act in support of the project's application for any required ERAs.
+- 13.5 Describe any legislative requirements that would need to be met in relation to the project's potential impacts on protected areas and national parks.
+If the project's potential impacts are considered to be inconsistent with the values of these areas, include a description of the revocation process for changing the boundaries of national parks and other protected areas. - 13.6 The SPP and the State Development Assessment Provisions (SDAP) prescribed in the Planning Regulation 2017 (Planning Regulation) set out the matters of interest to the State for development assessment.
+The EIS is to: - identify the SPP and SDAP state codes relevant to the project (a) - (b) demonstrate the project's consistency with the relevant SPP - (c) demonstrate the project satisfies the information requirements by providing an assessment against the most up to date version of the relevant SDAP state codes.
+Further information on SDAP requirements can be accessed from: https://planning.dsdmip.gld.gov.au/planning/better-development/the-developmentassessment-process/the-states-role/state-development-assessment-provisions. - 13.7 The EIS is to provide, where relevant, the information required under section 125 of the EP Act in support of the project's application for any required ERAs.
 Any ERA to be conducted as part of the project should be listed separately with the appropriate ERA number, activity name and required threshold (see EP Regulation, Schedule 2 for a list of ERAs).
-Relevant ERAs may include (but not limited to) ERA 63, ERA 16, ERA 8, ERA 57.
 The assessment and supporting information, where relevant, is to be sufficient for the administering authority to decide whether an approval should be granted.
-Environmental values, information and approval requirements are specified in the EP Act, the EP Regulation, EPP and relevant guidelines. - 13.7 Describe the assessment process under the Assessment Bilateral Agreement between the Australian Government and the State of Queensland. - 13.8 Describe the approvals process under the EPBC Act. - 13.9 Identify the names of the local governments and planning scheme areas traversed by the project, any material changes of use, operational works assessment benchmarks for all activities associated with this project under each of those schemes during pre-construction, construction and operation of the project.
+10 Environmental values, information and approval requirements are specified in the EP Act, the EP Regulation, EPP and relevant guidelines. - 13.8 Describe the assessment process under the Assessment Bilateral Agreement between the Commonwealth and the State of Queensland. - Describe the approvals process under the EPBC Act.
+13.9 - 13.10 Identify the name of the local government and planning scheme area traversed by the project, any proposed material changes of use and operational works assessment benchmarks for all activities associated with this project under the scheme during pre-construction, construction and operation of the project.

-14. Stakeholder consultation
+Stakeholder consultation

-- 14.1 In preparing the EIS, consult with directly affected landholders, relevant local, state and Commonwealth government agencies, potentially affected communities, Traditional Owners and other indirectly affected key stakeholders. - 14.2 Describe in a stakeholder engagement report, the stakeholder engagement activities that have occurred during the preparation of the EIS, identify the issues raised during the
+- In preparing the EIS, consult with directly affected landholders, relevant stakeholders including 14.1 local, state and Commonwealth government agencies, Aboriginal and Torres Strait Islander peoples11 and potentially affected communities, directly affected communities12 and indirectly affected key stakeholders.13 - 14.2 Describe in a stakeholder engagement report, the stakeholder engagement activities that have occurred during the preparation of the EIS, identify the issues raised during the consultation, and